nattfalk/mst-mc1/README.md

 # mst-mc1
+Mysterious Chips 1

-Mysterious Chip 1 musicdisk by Mystic
+An old musicdisk by Mystic released in 93

+Code by Prospect (going by old handle Zacco)
+Music by Hellhound
+Graphics by Slime/Infect